Living among the dead: Families make their homes among Venezuela's looted tombs

-Category: World Hits: 2The vast Southern General Cemetery in Venezuela's capital Caracas houses the remains of thousands of the deceased.
+Category: World Hits: 3The vast Southern General Cemetery in Venezuela's capital Caracas houses the remains of thousands of the deceased.
 But it is also home to a handful of the living.
 Victims of poverty in a country mired in an economic crisis, a number of families have set up makeshift homes among the tombstones or inside mausoleums.
 Some have found a way to earn extra food and money by protecting the graves from robbers, who regularly ransack the tombs in search of anything valuable.

 Read more https://www.france24.com/en/video/20210325-living-among-the-dead-families-make-their-homes-among-venezuela-s-looted-tombs